RunOpenCode/sax/README.markdown

 if you have tag `<tag></tag>`, in relevant event methods your check for tag name should be `if ($name === 'TAG')`.
 - Event `onParseError` is due to unrecoverable parsing error, however, it is up to you and your use case weather you are going to trigger error continue with execution.
+- Event `onElementData` will trigger even if you have blank spaces only between tags in XML document.

 # SaxParser and StreamAdapterInterface